jduell12/node-db1-guided/Notes.md

   - changes the name and phone of the data with the ShipperID of 4
   - remember to test the WHERE condition with a SELECT before updating

+## Delete SQL queries

+- DELETE FROM Shippers WHERE ShipperID = 4;
+  - deletes the shipper with an id of 4

 ## SQL Style Rules

 - For dates and strings use single quotes to wrap them